alexblakes/gel_nmd_dnms/README.md

 Data from the 100KGP and the GMS was accessed through the [National Genomic Research Library](https://www.genomicsengland.co.uk/blog/genomics-101-what-is-the-national-genomic-research-library).
 Access to the NGRL is available to registered academics with approved projects, as described [here](https://www.genomicsengland.co.uk/join-us).

 ## Workflow export
 The most up to data version of this analysis is currently awaiting export approval form the Genomics England secure research environment.
 This repo will be updated upon approval being granted.
-Last checked 11/12/25.
+Last checked 23/02/26.

 The newer version of this repository is described by a Make workflow.
 This README will be updated to describe this workflow once the export has been approved.

+### Update 23/02/2026
+The error with the Genomics England export service has been addressed.
+Export of this workflow has been requested.

 ### Update 11/12/2025
 Export of the analysis workflow from the Genomics England secure research environment is being prevented by an internal error in the Genomics England export service.
 Genomics England are working to rectify this issue.